 - Then make and install the EPAS Harness.

 - Then install the Tesla version of OP

 - Finally take your Tesla w/OP for a spin!

 - And if you want to have IC integration (root access not required), now you can with Tinkla Buddy

 - Please read and understand the Disclaimers and Licensing.

-- Out of the box (well, just few easy mods to your Tesla), OpenPilot does a fairly good job at lane keep assist (LKA) and introduces a limited adaptive cruise control (ACC) based on the OpenPilot vision radar and just regenerative (regen) braking.
+Well, just few easy mods to your Tesla and OpenPilot does a fairly good job at lane keep assist (LKA) and introduces a limited adaptive cruise control (ACC) based on the OpenPilot vision radar and just regenerative (regen) braking.
 Also, the system has a built in lane departure warning (LDW).
 All you need is:

 The cost for this complete setup is about $1,000 USD when getting all the components from Comma.ai and ebay (for the harness).